rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 Faith
 --------------------------------------------------------------------------------

->   Now faith is the assurance of things hoped for,
->   the conviction of things not seen.

--- Hebrews 11:1 (RSV)

 -   What is faith?
 Would you accept the definition that faith is "complete or significant trust or confidence in something *despite a lack of evidence*"?